 From Susukino, take Sapporo's only streetcar line to "Ropeway Iriguchi" station (25 minutes, 200 yen, frequent departures).
 From there, a free shuttle bus operates to the lower ropeway station (5 minutes, departs every 15 minutes).
 Alternatively, the Mount Moiwa Ropeway can be reached in a five minute walk from the Ropeway Iriguchi streetcar stop.

-600 yen (roundtrip for mini cable car only)
+600 yen (roundtrip for mini cable car)